+Each unit has a nurses' station with its own secure medication room.
 Each unit has its own kitchenette.
 Rooms are spacious and fixtures, fittings, and flooring are appropriate.
 Toilet/shower facilities are easy to clean.
-All rooms are single occupancy and have ensuites.
-There are additional communal bathrooms, staff, and visitor toilets with privacy locks.
-Toilet/shower facilities have handrails and are easy to clean.
+All rooms have ensuites and there are additional communal bathrooms, staff, and visitor toilets with privacy locks.
+Fixtures, fittings, and flooring are appropriate.
+Toilet/shower facilities are easy to clean.
 There is sufficient space in toilet and shower areas to accommodate shower chairs and commodes.
 There is sufficient space in all areas to allow care to be provided and for the safe use of mobility equipment.

 The corridors in all units are suitable for safe mobility with the use of mobility aids.
 Residents were observed moving freely around the areas with mobility aids where required.
 There is safe access to all communal areas and external spaces.
-Seating and shade are available.
-Caregivers interviewed stated they have adequate equipment and space to safely deliver care for rest home, hospital and psychogeriatric level of care residents.
+Caregivers interviewed stated they have adequate equipment and space to safely deliver care for rest home, hospital, and dementia level of care residents.